10 Essential & Authentic Things To Do in Lisbon Portugal

 A city that truly has it all, Lisbon blends a rich historical past with a contemporary food scene, pristine beaches and eclectic art.
 With friendly locals, delicious local cuisine and colorful tiles at every turn, Lisbon is a dream for those wanting to immerse themselves in Portuguese culture.
 Plus, this coastal city is one of Europe’s most affordable capitals.
-Here are 10 essential and authentic things to do during your visit to Lisbon, Portugal.
+Here are the most essential and authentic things to do during your visit to Lisbon, Portugal.

 Best Things to do in Lisbon Portugal - Belem Tower | Winetraveler.com